CDCgov/phdi/tutorials/linkage-tutorial.md

 # Tutorials: The Linkage Module

 This guide serves as a tutorial overview of the functionality available in both `linkage.py` and `fhir.linkage.py`.
-It will cover concepts such as data type basics, imports, and common uses invocations.
+It will cover concepts such as using FHIR bundles for linkage, imports, and common use invocations.

 ## The Basics: How it links